Inferring the Dynamics of the State Evolution During Quantum Annealing: Methodology

 \subsection{Estimating the freezeout point}

-The slicing methodology we introduce in Section~\ref{sec:slicing} allows one to track how the ground state, in particular its associated energy, evolves during the anneal process.
-A natural parameter to look at in this scenario is the so-called \textit{freezeout point} \cite{PhysRevA.92.052323, PhysRevApplied.8.064025}, defined as a point before the end of the anneal at which the evolution of the quantum state ``freezes'' and after which not much quantum dynamics occurs except for fluctuations due to noise.
-While such a freezeout point may not always be well-defined theoretically or easy to compute, our slicing method gives an alternative way to look at the evolution of the anneal process than those published in the literature.
-Overall, we are interested in determining a point at which the dynamics of the anneal process slows down or stops.
+The slicing approach we introduce in Section~\ref{sec:slicing} allows one to track how the current state, in particular its associated energy, evolves during the anneal process.
+A natural parameter to look at in this scenario is the so-called \textit{freezeout point} \cite{PhysRevA.92.052323, PhysRevApplied.8.064025}, defined as a point before the end of the anneal at which the evolution of the quantum state ``freezes'', and after which not much quantum dynamics occurs except for fluctuations due to noise.
+While such a freezeout point may not always be well-defined theoretically or easy to compute, our slicing method gives an alternative way to the literature for looking at the evolution of the anneal process.
+Overall, we are interested in determining a point where the dynamics of the anneal process slows down or stops \cite{Raymond2016}.

-In order to be able to make a comparison, we want to compute the freezeout point based on an established technique such as \cite{PhysRevA.92.052323} or \cite{PhysRevApplied.8.064025}, and then compare it with the freezeout point computed by our method.
+In order to be able to make a comparison, we want to compute a freezeout point estimate based on an established technique such as \cite{PhysRevA.92.052323} or \cite{PhysRevApplied.8.064025}, and then compare it with the freezeout point estimate computed by our method.

 We use the statistical methodology of \cite{Benedetti2016} to estimate the freezeout point.
 This method is based on the Boltzmann distribution, the theoretical distribution of ground-state energies of the annealer.
-Briefly, estimating a certain parameter of the Boltzmann distribution, the effective inverse temperature $\beta_\text{eff}$ of the annealer, allows one to compute the freezeout point.
-First, we observe that the (thermodynamical) probability of observing an energy $E$ is given by $P_\beta(E) = g(E) \exp(-\beta E)/Z(\beta)$, where $g(E)$ is the degeneracy of the energy level $E$ and $Z(\beta)$ is the partition function serving as normalization factor.
+Briefly, estimating a certain parameter of the Boltzmann distribution, the effective inverse temperature $\beta_\text{eff}$ of the annealer, allows one to estimate the freezeout point.
+Denoting $\beta=\beta_\text{eff}$, we first observe that the (thermodynamic) probability of observing an energy $E$ is given by $P_\beta(E) = g(E) \exp(-\beta E)/Z(\beta)$, where $g(E)$ is the degeneracy of the energy level $E$ and $Z(\beta)$ is the partition function serving as normalization factor.